 Why is it Important?
 Reducing truancy and exclusions levels are an important part of Government social inclusion policy.
-Young people who attend school regularly are more likely to get the most they can out of their time at school, and therefore more likely to achieve their potential, and less likely to take part in anti-social or criminal behaviour (www.literacytrust.org.uk,2009).
+Young people who attend school regularly are more likely to get the most they can out of their time at school, and therefore more likely to achieve their potential, and less likely to take part in anti-social or criminal behaviour (www.literacytrust.org.uk, 2009).

-The Story Behind the Trends - Numbers of pupils expelled from schools are very low across each board area, with the highest expulsions from the North Eastern and the Western board areas in 2012/13.
-The overall Northern Ireland totals have reduced from 54 pupils in the 2005/06 school year to 19 pupils in 2012/13.
+The Story Behind the Trends - Numbers of pupils expelled from schools are very low across each board area, with the highest expulsions from the North Eastern and the Western board areas in 2013/14.
+The overall Northern Ireland totals have reduced from 45 pupils in the 2006/07 school year to 29 pupils in 2013/14.

-The majority of pupils expelled were male and of post-primary age, with 47.4% of the total of pupils expelled from Key Stage 4.
+The majority of pupils expelled were male and of post-primary age, with 69% of the total of pupils expelled from Key Stage 4.

-The three most common reasons for expulsion were: physical attack on a pupil, accounting for (31.6%) of expulsions, persistent infringement of school rules (26.3%) and verbal abuse of staff (21.1%).
+The three most common reasons for expulsion were: verbal abuse of staff (24.1%) of expulsions, physical attack on staff (20.7%) and persistent infringement of school rules (17.2)